 Immunization Guidelines for Children

-- Diphtheria—a respiratory infection caused by bacteria that may result in breathing problems, coma, and death if not treated
+- Diphtheria—a throat infection caused by bacteria that may result in breathing problems, coma, and death if not treated

 - Hepatitis A—an infection caused by the hepatitis A virus that affects the liver